HOME

 SPAIN, 1992, show cancel also marking the 50th anniversary of SFA

-The Spanish civil war which ended in 1939 had disastrous consequences for the country; but especially eastern Andalusia.
+The Spanish Civil War which ended in 1939 had disastrous consequences for the country, but especially eastern Andalusia.
 Lack of education and schools was a particular problem.
 A young Jesuit, Rafael Villoslada Peula, was moved to create an institution — Escuelas Profesionales de la Sagrada Familia (SAFA), Baena, Andalucía — that would meet the needs of the peoples of this land, but would with a few Jesuits be directed by a group of competent laymen filled with the spirit of the Society, and dedicated to working with the humble classes of Andalusia to provide a social and Christian education.
-An Association or Foundation was set up, separate from the Jesuits, although they would maintain the direction and organization of all the educational work.
-Any income received by them would passed on to the Foundation.
+An association or foundation was set up, separate from the Jesuits, although they would maintain the direction and organization of all the educational work.
+Any income received by them would passed on to the foundation.

 NEXT